sparkflows/sparkflows-docs/docs/installation/architecture-deployment/architecture/index.rst

   * **Web Server** running on a standalone machine, VM or Kubernetes cluster

     * For running the workflows, they are submitted to the web server.
-The web server submits the workflow to the Apache Spark cluster as a spark job using spark-submit.
+The web server submits the workflow to the Apache Spark cluster.
 The results of the workflow execution are streamed back and displayed in the Browser.
     * Web Server provides a host of other features likes interactive execution, schema inference and propagation, user permissions and roles, LDP integration etc.

   * **Apache Spark** cluster on which the workflows are executed as Spark jobs

-    * Workflows are saved in a JSON string.
-    * Workflows can also be submitted on the spark cluster through **spark-submit** via a command line interface
+    * Workflows are submitted by the Fire Insights cluster to execute on the Apache Spark cluster.